 If you are tired of feeling tired all the time, you’re not alone.
 Insomnia—one of the most common patient complaints—affects up to one-third of all Americans.
 While patients with insomnia may respond well to various sedatives and medications, non-drug strategies can also be helpful.

-According to Dr. R. Gregory Lande, DO, a board-certified psychiatrist from Silver Spring, MD, insomnia is considered a persistent condition because it is subject to frequent recurrences.
+According to Dr. R. Gregory Lande, DO, a board-certified psychiatrist from Silver Spring, Maryland, insomnia is considered a persistent condition because it is subject to frequent recurrences.

 “Women, older adults and people with physical or emotional difficulties tend to suffer most from insomnia,” says Dr. Lande.